streamlit/docs/content/kb/tutorials/databases/mysql.md

 ## Add username and password to your local app secrets

 Your local Streamlit app will read secrets from a file `.streamlit/secrets.toml` in your app's root directory.
+Learn more about [Streamlit secrets management here](/library/advanced-features/secrets-management).
 Create this file if it doesn't exist yet and add the database name, user, and password of your MySQL server as shown below:

 ```toml
 # .streamlit/secrets.toml